paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 <!-- ... -->
 ```

-The whole code of the SPA is vailable on GitHub [paulosuzart/hello-sycamore](https://github.com/paulosuzart/hello-sycamore), and I would like to explore the approaches I used for handling signals ([`create_sigal`](https://docs.rs/sycamore/latest/sycamore/reactive/fn.create_signal.html), memos ([`create_memo`](https://docs.rs/sycamore/latest/sycamore/reactive/fn.create_memo.html)) and also rending list ([`Keyed`](https://docs.rs/sycamore/latest/sycamore/web/fn.Keyed.html)).
+The whole code of the SPA is available on GitHub [paulosuzart/hello-sycamore](https://github.com/paulosuzart/hello-sycamore), and I would like to explore the approaches I used for handling signals ([`create_sigal`](https://docs.rs/sycamore/latest/sycamore/reactive/fn.create_signal.html), memos ([`create_memo`](https://docs.rs/sycamore/latest/sycamore/reactive/fn.create_memo.html)) and also rending list ([`Keyed`](https://docs.rs/sycamore/latest/sycamore/web/fn.Keyed.html)).

 ## Input

 [!frame3](/assets/img/sample/frame3.png)
-The only way to get data into our SPA is by letting the user to paste the trace they can obtain from the running durable framework.
+The only way to get data into our SPA is by letting the user paste the trace they can obtain from the running durable framework.
 We must:

 1. Show the input text area
 2. Parse the Json
 3. Display error, if any.
-Also closing the error modal
+Also, closing the error panel
 4. Update the application state with the parsed data

 ```rust